eamiddlebrook/OrthoPhyl/README.md

 #### The software is available through a GLPv3 open source licence.
 #### Purpose
 This software is designed to generate phylogenetic trees from bacterial genome assemblies.
 While many methods use whole genome alignments to generate informative sites to base tress on, OrthoPhyl annotates bacterial genes, identifies orthologous sequences, aligns related proteins to inform transcript alignments, then builds species trees with two methods.
 The first is a conventional gene concatenation and ML tree estemation method.
 The second attempts to reconcile gene trees with a unified species tree using quartets (ASTRAL).
 Both methods allow filtering of gene lists on number of species represented, length, and gappiness in order to tune signal-to-noise ratio for tree estimation.
 The main advantages of this software pipeline are three fold: 1) It extends the evolutionary distance input species can represent (over whole genome alignment and k-mer methods) while maintaining phylogenetic resolution, 2) this software is designed to be very user friendly, requiring just a single to estimate trees from a directory of assemblies.
-Additionally a Singularity image is now available to avoid dependancy hell and 3) this pipleline is amenable to estimating trees for 1000s of bacterial genome assemblies.
-To handle large numbers of genomes, the pipline calculates a diversity-representing subset of genomes to run orthofinder on, then expands the found OrthoGroups to all assemblies with iterative HMM searches.
+Additionally a Singularity image is now available to avoid dependancy hell and 3) this pipeline is amenable to estimating trees for 1000s of bacterial genome assemblies.
+To handle large numbers of genomes, the pipline calculates a diversity-representing subset of genomes to run OrthoFinder on, then expands the found OrthoGroups to all assemblies with an iterative HMM search strategy.
 ![screenshot](/img/OP2.0_workflow.png)
+Grey boxes indicate processes.
+Orange, tan, and purple boxes represent user input, intermediate files, and species tree outputs, respectively.
+Purple arrows show iterative approaches.
+The workflow is divided into four main tasks: a) annotate assemblies, clean-up files, and remove identical CDSs.
+If more than “N” assemblies are being analyzed, b1) identify a subset of diversity-spanning assemblies, b2) pass them through OrthoFinder to generate orthogroups, and b3) expand the OrthoFinder-identified orthogroups to the full dataset of assemblies through iterative HMM searches. c) Align full orthogroup protein sets, generate and trim matching codon alignments, then filter orthogroups by taxon representation.
+Finally, d) estimate species tree topologies with concatenated codon alignment supermatrices along with a gene tree to species tree consensus method.

 <a name="GettingStarted"></a>
 ## Getting Started
-<a name="Installation"></a>
-## Installation
-### Compatability and Dependencies
+### Compatability
-#### This workflow has been tested on a CentOS8 machine, but should be pretty portable.
-Testing is starting on diverse *nix systems.
-There will likely be some errors due to the wrapper having moderate bash complexity.
-Unfortunately fastANI seems to be incompatable with MacOS, so I will need to find an alternative before the pipeline can be run on that architecture.
+#### This workflow has been tested on CentOS8 and debian(mint) machines, but should be pretty portable to other linux systems.

+<a name="Singularity"></a>
-### Dependencies
+### Singularity
 #### If you have Singularity you can run a prebuilt container.
-Grab the container with (requires ~1.5gb space at the moment):
+Grab the container which requires ~1.7gb space (at the moment):
 ```
 singularity_images=~/singularity_images/
 mkdir ${singularity_images}
 cd ${singularity_images}
 singularity pull library://earlyevol/default/orthophyl
 ```
 Congradulations!
-You can skip down to testing the install!
+You can skip down to testing the "install"!

-#### OR install OrthoPhyl and these dependencies with the instructions bellow.
-+ prodigal
-+ orthofinder
-+ bbmap
-+ fastTree*
-+ hmmer
-+ pal2nal
-+ prodigal
-+ ete3
-+ IQTree*
-+ raxml*
-+ trimal
-+ parallel
-+ catfasta2phyml
-+ ASTRAL
-+ fastANI
-+ R
-+ Alignment_Assessment

-*depending on tree method used
+<a name="ManualInstall"></a>
+### Manual Install

-### Clone the Orthophylo repo
+#### Clone the Orthophylo repo
 Cloning takes a minute because of the large test files
 ```
 Path_to_gits=~/gits